Akinyemi-samuel/ayomide_android_training_api/README.md

 # ayomide_android_training_api
-This project is an api for ayomide_training {A school management application api}
+This project is an api for training ayomide {A simple school management application api}